kellychau/RNAseqWeightedGeneCorrelationNetworkAnalysis/README.md

 Accepted at *Genome Biology* (2026)

 ---

+## License and Data Availability
+This code is released under the MIT License.
+See the LICENSE file for details.
+All associated RNAseq data have been deposited in GEO accession GSE315769.

 ## 📘 Project Description
 This repository includes scripts and workflows used to analyze transcriptomic data from embryonic brain and placenta following prenatal exposure to a human‑relevant PCB mixture.